fbpx

 FACILITATING & GUIDING STUDENTS

-Encouraging students to work in their sketchbooks can be an uphill battle.
+Encouraging students to work in a daily sketchbook can be an uphill battle.
 It can be intimidating to know where to start, especially when students are just learning how to work in their sketchbooks.
 In order to instill regular artmaking habits in your students, you must show them how.
 Enter the daily sketchbook activity.

 KEEP IT SIMPLE!